TwoBitMachines/FlareEngineDocs/source/AI/nodes.rst

      - Set the direction of a character.

    * - Set Value
-     - Set the value of the blackboard data variable.
+     - Set the value of the blackboard data.

    * - Set Value From blackboard
-     - Set the value of the blackboard data variable with that of the blackboard from variable.
+     - Set the value of the blackboard data with that of another blackboard variable.

    * - Set World Float At Rate
      - Increase or decrease a World Float value at the specified rate.